 - History of Co A, 87th Cml Mortar Bn, by Robert L. Greenleaf

-Memorial Monument: On 12 June 1998 at the former Edgewood Arsenal, Maryland, the Battalion dedicated a monument to its members who made the supreme sacrifice during combat in Europe in World War II.
+This monument is to the 87th Chemical Mortar Bn, the Camel Caravan.
+On 12 June 1998 at the former Edgewood Arsenal, Maryland, the battalion dedicated a monument to its members who made the supreme sacrifice during combat in Europe in World War II.
 The monument is located at the edge of the parade ground near the post chapel.
+This is now known as the Edgewood Area of Aberdeen Proving Ground, earlier known as Edgewood Arsenal and then as the Army Chemical Center.

 Tales by Glenn Brunt - Julian Brunt served with the 87th in training and in combat, and has passed on many personal-interest stories about that service in Co A to his son, Glenn, who re-tells some of them here.